felixdorn/tin/README.md

 It takes on average 0.0007 second per file.

-To put that in context, highlighting the whole PHPUnit library takes ~265ms and around 2.8mb of memory
+To put that in context, highlighting the whole PHPUnit library takes ~265ms.

-Highlighting the vendor directory of this package takes ~1.78s for ~13mb of memory.
+Highlighting the vendor directory of this package takes ~1.78s.
 That's 1320 files per seconds.

 > PHP built-in tokenizer for PHP uses most of the memory (around 80-90%)